 -Clink!

-The sharp sound of cutlery and a plate smashing against the ground echoed through the space.
+The sharp crash of a plate hitting the floor rang through the room.

 There it is.

-I didn't know which floor it'd be on in this world, but fortunately it was here, on the first.
-At least I didn't need to check upstairs.
+I hadn't known what floor it would happen on in this version of events, but fortunately it was the first floor.
+At least I didn't need to go hunting upstairs.

-The higher the floor, the more 'prestigious' the crowd tended to be, not an official rule, but the fifth floor had a garden, which nobles loved.
+The higher the floor, the more 'prestigious' the crowd tended to be.
+It wasn't an official rule, but the fifth floor had a garden, so nobles loved to eat there.

-And the people I was thinking about… were, obviously, the [Main Characters].
-The attention seekers, eating as high as possible.
+And the people I was thinking of, obviously, were the [Main Characters].

 [Yes.]